Mausiz/simple_shell/README.md

 <<<<<<< HEAD
 This is a basic UNIX command line interface that emulates the functionality of a simple shell, along with additional features.
 It was developed entirely in C as a significant project for ALX Africa Software Engineering.
+This is the final result after the testing stage

 Created by : Mausiz Githaiga and CALEB FADARE.
 =======